EPAM-JS-Competency-center/cloud-development-course-initial/6_async_services_integration_sqs_sns/README.md

 # Title
-SQS & SNS, Async microservices communication
+SQS & SNS, Async Microservices Communication

 # Goal
 - Learn what async microservices communication is all about